 tasks-app directory, and then we will install the Node modules:

 cd tasks-app npm i

-As the Git repository's remote points to Makerkit's original repository, you can re-initialize (optionally!) the Git repository by running the following commands:
+As the Git repository's remote points to Makerkit's original repository, you can re-initialize (optionally!) it and set the Makerkit repository as

 Then, we set the Makerkit repository as

 git remote add upstream email@example.com:makerkit/remix-firebase-saas-kit.git git add . git commit -a -m "Initial Commit"